LKummer/break/doc/content/guide/getting-started.md

 $ yarn add --dev @lkummer/break
 ```

+Note the library is built for libsass.
+Node binding is available on NPM as
+`node-sass`.

 ## Importing Break

 Break can now be imported in SCSS files in your project.